full-stack-bcn/problem-sets/javascript.md

 10. Write a function that receives two arrays ``A`` and ``B`` and returns an array with the elements in ``A`` that are not present in ``B``.

+11. Write a function that receives two strings and returns ``true`` if they are [anagrams](https://en.wikipedia.org/wiki/Anagram).
+Two Spanish words that are anagrams are "esponja" and "japones" (accents/tildes are not taken into account).

 Objects
 -------